What’s the best plagiarism checker for 2020 and do you need it?

-Of the plagiarism detection tools above, all but Paper Rater picked up on the plagiarised passages.
+Of the plagiarism detection tools above, all but Paper Rater picked up on the plagiarised passages and gave accurate results.
 Two, including PlagScan and ProWritingAid, also identified the paraphrased sections, making these slightly more sensitive and useful.

-I’d consider using ProWritingAid as a plagiarism detection tool too.
+I’d consider using ProWritingAid as a useful plagiarism detection tool.
 It offers a combo of comprehensive detection and editing tools — and don’t mind paying for the service.
 The free version of PlagScan was a favorite, as well, and picked up everything I expected it to.

 Add one or more of these plagiarism detectors to your writer’s tool box and you’ll never have to worry about the work you’re submitting again.

 What website can I use to check for plagiarism?